 The West Coast, aka the West Coast of the South Island, New Zealand, is a stunningly wild and rugged landscape that is just so different than the rest of the country.
 I remember driving around feeling like I was in deep African wetlands, then finding beautiful emerald green waters of alpine Europe.

-If you want to get off the beaten track, then exploring the West Coast will give you that middle of nowhere experience.
+If you want to get off the beaten track when you plan your trip to New Zealand, then exploring the West Coast will give you that middle of nowhere experience.
 Hokitika, in particular, is a cute small town that is home to some stunning scenery and wild wonders.
 If you’re looking for inspiration on what to do in Hokitika, here are our favourite recommendations!

 11 Things to do in Hokitika